-Fuel poverty adverse impacts on household conditions led to a flurry of concern about the fuel poverty phenomenon as form of inequality.
-One core of investigation has been the measurement of fuel poverty extent, and the determinant of fuel poverty situation.
-Nevertheless, there is a remarkable agreement among the economists about the crucial role of addressing fuel vulnerability and cold home-related negative health impacts in improving the life quality of many households by making their homes warmer and more efficient.
-Furthermore, reducing fuel poverty could substantially enhance health outcomes and reduce inequalities in health, as well as making an important contribution to tackling residential greenhouse emissions.
-Accordingly, this study subsumes the energy cost and income-induced- fuel poverty definition within the "Low income - High Consumption" indicator (Hills, 2012).
-Mitigation and eventual annihilation of fuel poverty remain a major objective of the most developed Government's policy and beyond.
-As far as we now, despite the expanding literature on the field of fuel poverty, there have been no empirical studies about fuel poverty on MENA countries, particularly in Egypt and Jordan.
+The recent heightened awareness of energy security, climate change, poverty, and inequality have drawn attention to the fuel poverty- and energy-social justice nexus.
+In the past decade, various reports and research have demonstrated that access to energy must be a crucial part of all development, poverty and equality alleviation programs, and policy (WB, 2000, UNDP, 2000; Pachauri and Spreng, 2004).
+Therefore, fuel poverty has been recognized as a distinct form of inequality (Galvinand Sunikka-Blank, 2018; Burlinson et al., 2018).
+Its adverse impacts on household conditions led to a flurry of concern both in policy and in academic debate.
+One core of investigation has been the measurement of fuel poverty extent, and the determinants of fuel poverty situation.
+Nevertheless, there is a remarkable agreement among economists about the crucial role of addressing fuel vulnerability and cold home-related negative health impacts in improving the life quality of many households by making their homes warmer and more efficient.
+Furthermore, reducing fuel poverty could substantially reduce inequalities in health, as well as making an important contribution to tackling residential greenhouse emissions.
+Accordingly, this study subsumes the energy cost and income-induced-fuel poverty definition within the "Low income - High Consumption" indicator (Hills, 2012) to examine a crucial question, which has come up in recent years in both policy and economic literature; that is, fuel poverty as a new dimension of inequality.

+The context of our analysis is the fuel poverty scope in Egypt and Jordan, growing MENA counties.
+Egypt and Jordan are an interesting setting for our analysis as the two countries experienced substantial economic and energy reforms in recent years while, as our finding will suggest, large numbers of households are exposed to a significant risk of fuel poverty.
+In addition, as far as we know, despite the expanding literature on the field of fuel poverty, there have been no empirical studies about fuel poverty in MENA countries, particularly in Egypt and Jordan.